randix/KioskContacts/README.md

 #### Requirements

-The minimum OS is:
+The OS requirement is:

 - iOS or iPadOS 14.0 or greater

 #### Access to Data

-This app presents a simple, configurable contact information form, when the submit button is tapped, it saves the information in the form to a file in the app's documents directory.
+This app presents a simple, configurable contact information form, when the **Submit** button is tapped, it saves the information in the form to a file in the app's documents directory.
 The collected information is not verified.
 The data is a comma separated values file named *contacts.csv*.
-Modern spreadsheet applications, i.e. MS Excel or Apple Numbers, can open this file for further processing.
+Modern spreadsheet applications, i.e. Google Docs, MS Excel or Apple Numbers, can open this file for further processing.

 To find the documents for the *Kiosk Contacts* app, use the iOS *Files* app.
 Open the *Files* app, navigate to *On My iPad* on an iPad or *On My iPhone* on an iPhone.
 There will be a folder for *Kiosk Contacts*.
 Tap on *Kiosk Contacts* and you will see a display of the files there.
 The folder is only present after the app has been started at least once.